 Contact Our Experienced Chicago Physician Disability Lawyers for Further Information and Assistance

 Bryant Legal Group, P.C. is a boutique insurance litigation firm whose attorneys have decades of experience advocating on behalf of disability insurance insureds, including physicians and other high-end professionals.
 We understand the complexities and challenges typical of insurance disputes, from individual policies to group policies, and how best to approach a dispute so as to secure a favorable result — whether that involves a negotiated buyout or civil litigation.

-Call (312) 561-3010 or submit an online message through our site to connect to an experienced Chicago physician disability lawyer at Bryant Legal Group, P.C.
+Call (312) 634-6415 or complete our online form to connect to an experienced Chicago physician disability lawyer at Bryant Legal Group, P.C.
 We look forward to helping you develop a winning strategy for obtaining the benefits you deserve.

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.

 What Are Functional Limitations?
 (And How Do They Affect a Disability Claim?)